Lightprotocol/examples/README.md

 # Light Protocol Examples

-Code examples for building with Light Token and the core primtive ZK Compression on Solana.
+Overview to code examples for building with Light Token and the core primtive ZK Compression on Solana.
 - ZK Compression is a Solana framework that reduces the cost of token accounts and PDAs by 99%.
 - For tokens, the Light Token SDK keeps code changes minimal and is a superset of the SPL-token API, i.e. supports every `spl-token` instructions and additional instructions for interoperability.